blikblum/slick-router/docs/intro.md

 })
 ```

-Now, when the user enters `/about` page, Cherrytree will call the middleware with the transition object and `transition.routes` will be the route descriptors of `application` and `about` routes.
+Now, when the user enters `/about` page, Slick Router will call the middleware with the transition object and `transition.routes` will be the route descriptors of `application` and `about` routes.

 Note that you can leave off the path if you want to use the route name as the path.
 For example, these are equivalent